What is Coaching, Anyway?

 With so many demands on my time, I'm struggling to set priorities and get things done.

-I need help creating an effective resume and preparing for job interviews.
+I need help creating effective job application materials and preparing for job interviews.

 My congregation expects me to handle certain responsibilities (e.g., managing a budget, supervising staff) for which I have minimal formal training.

 I'm not sure how to negotiate my salary and compensation package.

 My spouse isn't on board with my wish to make a job change.

 Anything that is important to you is a worthwhile topic for a coaching session.

 In a word: No. I maintain the highest ethical standards of the coaching profession.
 What we discuss in our coaching sessions stays with me.